-In first year, you will become acquainted with some foundational approaches to normative theory and with questions about the relationship between faith and morality.
+In first year, you will become acquainted with some foundational approaches to normative theory and with questions about the relationship between faith and morality and then applying these to ethical debates, e.g. in law, the environment, criminal justice and sexual ethics.
 In second year, you will reflect on approaches to social justice, applying these reflections to 'real-world' case studies in, for instance, sport, education, religion, and politics.
-Finally, in third year, you will have options to study applied ethics, drawing on the normative theories studied in first year, and applying them to questions concerning, for example, the law, the environment, criminal justice and sexual ethics.
+Finally, in third year, students will be introduced to some of the high-level debates in metaethics, such as relativism, naturalism, realism and so on..